Zhang Xueliang: Change of Flag

 Upon the death of his father in 1928, he succeeded him as the leader of the Northeast Peace Preservation Forces (popularly "Northeastern Army"), which controlled China's northeastern provinces of Heilongjiang, Fengtian, and Jilin.
 In December of the same year he proclaimed his allegiance to the Kuomintang (KMT; Chinese Nationalist Party).

+Zhang sought to emphasize modernization in cities like Shenyang, establishing educational institutions and institutions to increase commerce.'

 Purge of Yang and Chang

 Yang Yuting, a veteran general of the Fengtian clique, and Governor of Heilongjiang Province Chang Yinhuai, were dissatisfied with Zhang Xueliang inheriting the military and political power of the Three Northeastern Provinces.
 They believed that the young warlord indulged in drinking, women, and opium, lacking real talent and learning.
 His military achievements before the age of 24 were in fact the work of his deputy, Guo Songling.
 After the assassination of Zhang Zuolin, although Zhang Xueliang knew the Japanese were behind it, the 27-year-old Young Marshal was powerless to respond.
 Instead, he leaned toward cooperating with his former enemies and suppressed veteran contributors to the Fengtian clique.

 Yang Yuting, considering himself a senior statesman, often spoke bluntly to Zhang and arrogantly flaunted his seniority, frequently ridiculing him—acts seen by many generals as disrespectful.
 Yang also pressured Zhang Xueliang into establishing the "Northeast Railway Supervisory Office" and appointed Chang Yinhuai to lead it.

-On January 10, 1929, Yang Yuting and Chang Yinhuai were lured and executed by Zhang Xueliang.
+On January 10, 1929, Zhang invited several generals including, Yang Yuting and Chang Yinhuai to his home ostensibly for a game of mahjong and had them arrested to face trial that night and then executed.
 After their execution, Zhang publicly listed their crimes, but simultaneously gave each of their families a condolence payment of 10,000 silver dollars, reflecting the factional struggles within the Fengtian clique.
+These executions allowed Zhang to replace leaders from his father's administration with those whom Zhang deemed more loyal.

 This move shocked the entire Northeast Army.
 Although the generals professed absolute loyalty, the rift had been formed.
 To consolidate his authority and prove his capability, Zhang Xueliang sought a decisive victory to win the hearts of his troops.